ddev/ddev/docs/users/extending-commands.md

     - exec-host: "composer install"
 ```

-### `composer`: Execute a composer command in the web container.
+### `composer`: Execute a composer command in the web container

 Value: string providing the composer command to run.

 Example: